ProjectSynergy/CHLib-Bot-For-Chatango/README.md

 Update Log:
       Added Youtube Command To Source code.
 You still need your own API Key for Youtube v3 to use the command Fixed a glitch where posts were being ignored.
 This was due to a bug in the prefix code and thew bot trying to use the old prefix
-      Added a guess the number game.
-This would be fun for most users of the bot.

 To do list:
-      Get the guess the number game to pick a truly random number between each set of numbers.
-For example.
-1 - 10, 1 - 100, 1 - 1000 etc
       Add a money ranking system.
       Add XP and Leaderboards
       Add a bot personality